Sabicool/Medicine/00 Reference/Administrative/Patient Lists.md

 ## Consultant List
 - Create this list when the registrar says "[consultant name] is rounding today"
 - First sort the List based on Location, then Consultant (click each column heading); then simply highlight, right click and select ‘Hide’ for all patients not under the Rounding Consultant

+## Rounds List
+- Regular list with columns that can display certain results/investigations/patient numbers; particularly useful on surgical terms where you often do not know all the patients because of high turnover
+- Consider setting it up to show things like: temperature, HR, sats, Hb, WBC, Br, eGFR, Cr
+	- However note that it does not show the trend or changes
+	- Cannot do subtotals so can be limited use for drain outputs but can use the daily output
+- For printing just screenshot and print it in word
+- Set up
+	- Click rounds list (next to multi-patient task list) -> choose the list you want a rounds list of -> a window will appear -> check select all and dropdown then select assigned -> rounds list will appear and auto-populate
+	- Note that all the columns are moveable and shrinkable so do it just like in excell for pinting space issues
+	- To get parameters:
+		1. Find the far-right column and expand its size as in excel
+		2. Go to the top of the column and right click -> select 'insert column' (or delete column)
+		3. Start expanding folders and choose the results you want
+		4. Click ALLOCFSETS → Then ALLRESLTSECT → Then ALLSERVSECTS → Then you reach a few choices
+			- Laboratory: self-explanatory
+			- Patient care: nursing obs
+		5. Once desired parameter is highlighted -> click next and choose how far back in time you want to look for that result
+		6. Click next again and enter a header or name for the column (short as possible) then finish
+		7. Screen print and print from Word via landscape

 ## Personalised List
 - You don't have space in the above lists to note down in the lists above
 - Copy and paste the list to excel (always into column A)